TosteMuffin/Quiz/README.md

 Version 2.5: I managed to get the leaderboard to go to a file, as of right now it still erases and replaces data, but it is a start.

+Version 2.6: I upgraded the leaderboard system to now send new data to the file, then take the old data and display it in a leaderboard.
+I will also add the ability to sort the leaderboard from highest to lowest score (based on # of correct ws and how fast it was solved) inbetween version 2.6 and 2.7.

 FUTURE PLANS (Will get changed with each new version upload)

-1. Fix the leaderboard system to import the previous text file and then display it along with the current run in the program, then take the data and add it to the file.
-2. A way to push the leaderboard to a website so everyone can view any attempt.
+1. Add different types of problems ie. Subtraction, Multiplication, and Division (also maybe more difficult things like fuctions if people want)..
-3. Settings at the beginning of the program to select starting difficulty, what type of problems, and how many wrong answers until the quiz stops.
+2. Settings at the beginning of the program to select starting difficulty, what type of problems, and how many wrong answers until the quiz stops.
-4. A way for the leaderboard to change based off of settings.
+3. A way for the leaderboard to change based off of settings.
-5. Make the time counter only apply to active participants not someone who just opens the program and lets it run.
-6. Add different types of problems ie. Subtraction, Multiplication, and Division (also maybe more difficult things like fuctions if people want).
+4. Make the leaderboard sort based off of # of correct questions in least amount of time.
+5. A way to push the leaderboard to a website so everyone can view any attempt